ThreatConnect-Inc/tcex/docs/src/app_directory_structure.rst

 tcex.json (required)
 ~~~~~~~~~~~~~~~~~~~~

 This is the main TcEx framework configuration file.
-It required to run local testing and for packaging, but should not be included in the App package.
+It is required to run local testing and for packaging, but it should not be included in the App package.

 .. literalinclude:: ../../app_init/playbook/tcex.json
     :language: json